-Graduate school allows you to build on the skills and knowledge you gained in your undergraduate degree.
-These programs are designed for in-depth study of a particular subject that will make you an expert in your field.
+A graduate education allows you to build on the skills and knowledge you gained in your undergraduate degree.
+These programs are designed for the in-depth study of a particular subject that will make you an expert in your field.
 If your dream job doesn’t require a graduate degree as a prerequisite, having a master’s will make you stand out from other candidates and will likely give you a higher starting salary.
 Applying to grad school is just the first step in the process to success.

-If you’re ready to enroll in grad school, develop your skills and knowledge, and put yourself on track for an amazing career, you’ll first need to shine in your graduate school interview.
+If you’re ready to enroll in grad school, develop your skills and knowledge, and put yourself on track for a fantastic career, you’ll first need to shine in your graduate school interview.
 More and more grad schools are now requiring an interview as part of their application process.
-Given how difficult it can be to get into the best graduate programs, you want your application to stand out in every way possible, and the interview is a great way to do this.
+Given how difficult it can be to get into the best graduate programs, you want your application to stand out in every way possible — and the interview is a great way to do this.

 Why Is It Important to Ask Questions in Your Graduate School Interview?

 People often forget that an interview is a mutual process.
-You are not only meant to answer questions asked by the school representatives, but also ask a few questions of your own.
+Interviews require you to answer questions asked by the school representatives and ask a few questions of your own.

 Interviewers will almost always give you a chance to ask anything you want at the end of the interview.
 When they do, it can hurt your chances if you ask the wrong questions or have nothing to ask at all.

-Asking questions to the interviewer is a valuable part of the interview that helps you to stand out from other applicants.
+Asking the interviewer your questions is a valuable part of the interview that helps you to stand out from other applicants.
 Asking questions makes a good impression on school representatives, demonstrating that you are serious about the program and passionate about your career.

 Furthermore, questions are an excellent way to mention your skills, experience, or motivations that may not have come up in other parts of the interview.

-Graduate schools look for students who will be a valuable addition to their program and asking questions gives you the opportunity to demonstrate your value.
+Graduate schools look for students who will be valuable additions to their program, and asking questions allows you to demonstrate your value.
 It will show the interviewer that you have thought things through and are prepared to take the next step in your academic or professional career.

 Top Questions to Ask Graduate School Representatives

-While questions are important in a grad school interview, it is equally important what you ask.
-Avoid asking questions that are too obvious, or are covered by information available in the school’s literature or on their website.
-This will only waste the time you have for the interview and make you look unprepared.
+While questions are essential in a grad school interview, what you ask is equally important.
+Avoid asking questions that are too obvious or covered by the information available in the school’s literature or website.
+These types of questions will only waste your allotted interview time and make you look unprepared.

-It’s important to thoroughly prepare for your interview, and when researching the particular graduate school and program, some good questions should naturally come to mind.
+It’s crucial that you thoroughly prepare for your interview.
+And when researching the particular program and school, some good questions should naturally come to mind.
 You might also think of a couple of great questions during the interview in response to what the graduate school representative says.
-Having said that, it’s important to go to the interview with a few questions prepared.
+And although you can technically ‘wing it,’ it’s important to go to the interview with a few questions prepared.

-Here are some good questions to ask in a grad school interview that suit most situations:
+Here are some good questions to ask at a grad school interview that suit most situations:

 What kind of careers do alumni have after graduating?
-This is a great question to ask, because it shows the school representative that you are goal-oriented and focused on your future.
+This is an excellent question because it shows the school representative that you are goal-oriented and focused on your future.
 You may ask this as a follow-up question if you’re asked about your career goals.

-Are students able to pursue internships while studying?
-This question shows that you are not only driven to build a successful career after completing the program, but also that you want to be productive and learn as much as possible while pursuing your studies.
+Are graduate students able to pursue internships while studying?
+This question shows that you are driven to build a successful career after completing the program and want to be productive and learn as much as possible while pursuing your studies.

 What research opportunities are available for students?
 This is another question that shows you are motivated to learn, grow, and actively drive your career.

 What kinds of organizations are alumni currently working for?
-Asking this will show you are driven and interested in the true value of the program.
+Asking this will show you are driven and interested in the program’s true value.
 A reputable school produces valuable professionals fit to work for prestigious companies and organizations.

 Are there teaching assistant opportunities for students?
 Teaching helps you to assess what you’ve learned and gives you insight into your weaknesses.
-Therefore this question means that you are not only keen to learn, but also want to perfect what you learn.
+Therefore this question means that you are keen to learn and want to perfect what you’ve come to know.

 Are there any opportunities for students to publish papers?
-Publishing papers implies that you have unique insights and ideas that you want to share with the world.
-This question shows your interest in applying the knowledge you will gain through the program to solve real-world issues.
+Publishing papers implies you have unique insights and ideas you want to share with the world.
+This grad school interview question shows your interest in applying the knowledge you will gain through the program to solve real-world issues.

 What obstacles do students face, if any, to completing the program?
 This question shows that you are realistic but also determined to be successful, whatever it takes.
-You want to know of any obstacles in advance to do your best in overcoming them to achieve your goal.
+You want to know of any obstacles in advance so you can do your best to overcome them and achieve your goal.

 What mentoring opportunities are available for students?
 This is another example of excellent questions to ask during a grad school interview.
-By asking it, you’ll show that you understand the importance of mentorship, and that you don’t want to fall behind due to a lack of proper guidance.
+By asking it, you’ll show that you understand the importance of mentorship and that you don’t want to fall behind due to a lack of proper guidance.

 When to Ask Questions in the Interview

-Now you’re armed with some great questions to ask, but when is the best time for you to ask them?
-There is no correct answer to this question.
-Usually, a good interviewer will give you some time in the end to ask them any questions you have towards the end of the interview.
+Now you’re armed with some great questions to ask your grad school interviewer, but when is the best time for you to ask them?
+There is no correct answer to this particular question.
+Usually, a good interviewer will give you time to ask them any questions you have towards the end of the interview.
 This is naturally the perfect time to ask any pending questions.

 However, you don’t always need to wait for this point of the interview.
 When replying to the interviewer’s questions, you may ask a question or two in between that fits with the context of the conversation.
 This makes for a more interesting and natural discussion and shows that you are fully engaged with the interview.